elastic/apm/specs/agents/logging.md

 ## Logging Preamble

+For supportability reasons, all agents MUST print this preamble on startup.

 All log messages described in this section MUST be printed using the `info` logging level unless a different level is explicitly mentioned.